 As I look back, I am stunned at what it takes to be a mom.
 Just in case no one has told you lately, you are doing a good job.
 Keep it up.
 It’s worthy work you are doing.
 You are on a mission to produce quality adults.

 And quality adults can change the world as we know it.
 Don’t give up.

-You’ll love this podcast episode from This Grit and Grace Life: Rest Easy Moms, Here Are the Things That Matter – 102!
+For more on motherhood issues and encouragement, check out this podcast episode: Rest Easy Moms, Here Are the Things That Matter – 102